 - 1 lb shishito peppers

-- ½ Tbsp low-sodium soy sauce can substitute coconut aminos, plus more for serving
+- 1 Tbsp low-sodium soy sauce, can substitute tamari or coconut aminos, plus more for serving

 - 1 tsp sesame seeds

-- Heat 1 Tbsp grape seed and 1 tsp sesame oil over high heat in a large cast iron or heavy bottom skillet until very hot, but not smoking.
+- Cook the shishitos peppers.
+Heat 1 Tbsp grape seed and 1 tsp sesame oil over high heat in a large cast iron or heavy bottom skillet until very hot, but not smoking.
 Add shishito peppers and cook, stirring often, until blistered on all sides.
 This can take 5-10 minutes depending on how hot your pan is.
 You're looking for the peppers to be tender, but not mushy.

-- When the peppers are almost there, add garlic, ½ Tbsp soy sauce, and 1 tsp sesame seeds.
+- Toss with sauce.
+When the peppers are almost there, add garlic, 1 Tbsp soy sauce, and 1 tsp sesame seeds.
 Cook until garlic is fragrant, about 30 seconds then remove from heat.
-Sprinkle with 1 tsp kosher salt, then serve immediately with additional soy sauce for dipping.
+Sprinkle with 1 tsp Kosher salt, then serve immediately with additional soy sauce for dipping.